 It isn't a direct follow on sequel.

-Dante and Melody are social media stars trying to convince people to buy land in Harlow, a small town, to make it fancier.
+In TCM 2022, we have Dante and Melody, who are are two social media stars who are trying to convince people to buy some land in Harlow, a small town, to make it all a bit fancier.

-But the locals aren't happy about it, and they get into a fight with an old lady who says she's being kicked out of her home who has a heart attack and ends up in the hospital with her son.
+But the locals aren't happy about it, and they get into a fight with an old lady who says she's being kicked out of her home, who then ends up having a heart attack landing herself in the hospital with her son by her side.

 But here's the twist: her son is Leatherface. and when his mom dies, he goes on a killing spree as an act of revenge.

-To be fair, nothing too much.
-My expectations were very low going into it, and I was still disappointed.
-I will mention the visuals and some of the stunning shots you see throughout the film though.
+While my expectations were low going into this movie (And I was proved right), I will mention the visuals and some of the stunning shots you see throughout the film though.

 And the direction by David Blue Garcia isn't too shabby either.